-Prince Harry to attend crisis talks with the Queen
+Prince Harry to attend crisis talks with the queen

 On their new website, sussexroyal.com, the Sussexes claim they were originally offered Apartment 1 in Kensington Palace as a home for their growing family.

-But it was “estimated to cost in excess of £4m for mandated renovations including the removal of asbestos”, and would not have been available to occupy until late 2020.
+But it was “estimated to cost in excess of £4 million for mandated renovations including the removal of asbestos”, and would not have been available to occupy until late 2020.